btsecom/docs/source/spot/en/index.html.md

 ## API Enum

-When connecting up the BTSE API, you will come across number codes that represents different states or status types in BTSE.
+When connecting up the BTSE API, you will come across Double codes that represents different states or status types in BTSE.
 The following section provides a list of codes that you are expecting to see.

 * -1: TIMEOUT= Request timeout, please check the order status
 * 1: MARKET_UNAVAILABLE = Futures market is unavailable